 Spend a Day in Pescadero

-If you're looking for more things to do in Half Moon Bay, I recommend heading to Pescadero for the day, about 15-minutes south of Pillar Point Harbor.
-It's an inviting place to spend a day exploring eateries, shops, and farm markets.
+If you’re looking for more things to do in Half Moon Bay, I recommend heading to Pescadero for the day, about 15 minutes south of Pillar Point Harbor.
+It’s an inviting place to spend a day exploring eateries, shops, and farm markets.
 In the fall, pumpkins are everywhere.
 You can walk into a field and select your perfect jack-o-lantern or future pie.

-To explore Pescadero, I suggest leaving your car at one end of Stage Road (Main Street) and wander down the street.
+To explore Pescadero, I suggest leaving your car at one end of Stage Road (Main Street) and wandering down the street.
 Then, at the end of Main, cross the street and stroll back to your car.

 Where to Eat in Half Moon Bay

-- Sam's Chowder House: Indoor and deck seating serving California and New England style seafood.
+- Sam’s Chowder House: Indoor and deck seating serving California and New England-style seafood.

-- Barbara's Fishtrap: An iconic, harborside, fish-shack serving customers since 1971.
-The fresh-tuna sandwich is heavenly.
+- Barbara’s Fishtrap: An iconic, harborside fish shack serving customers since 1971.
+The fresh tuna sandwich is heavenly.
 Try it with the daily $2.50 beer special.

 - Half Moon Bay Brewing Company: Serving craft beer in the harbor since 2000.
 Sample their Kölsch, Saison, Amber Ale, IPA, Coffee Milk Stout, and Belgian Blonde.
 The patio is a ‘sip the sun down' headquarters.